 The Company applies the short-term lease recognition exemption to its short-term lease for some warehouses and guest house (i.e., those leases that have a lease term of 12 months or less from the commencement date and do not contain a purchase option).
-The Company has a guest house leased to accommodate its workers at a proximate location to its plant, which it categorised as short-term leases asset.
-Lease payments on short-term leases are recognised as expense on a straight-line basis over the lease term.

-iii) Lease liabilities
+The Company has a guest house leased to accomodate its workers at a proximate location to its plant, which it categorised as short-term leases asset.
+Lease payments on short-term leases are recognised as expense on a iii) Lease liabilities